India, China Agree to Disengage Thousands of Border Troops

 ——-

-Associated Press journalist Aijaz Hussain in Srinagar, India, contributed to this report.
+Associated Press journalist Aijaz Hussain in Srinagar, India, and Isachenkov Vladimir in Moscow contributed to this report.